wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

-.. note:: It is highly recommended to change the default passwords of Elasticsearch for the users’ passwords found at the file ``/usr/share/elasticsearch/plugins/opendistro_security/securityconfig/internal_users.yml`` file.
+.. note:: It is highly recommended to change the default passwords of Elasticsearch for the users’ passwords.
 To perform this action, see the :ref:`Elasticsearch tuning <elastic_tuning>` section.

 It is also recommended to customize the file ``/etc/elasticsearch/jvm.options`` in order to improve the performance of Elasticsearch.
 Learn more about these processes in the :ref:`user manual <elastic_tuning>`.